-Chairman: Leon Yee Chay Hong Leng, Chief Commissioner, Roney Tan, Troy Lim & Dy CC(Andrew Ang) Members: In Attendance: AAmC(Irdina Mah)
+Chairman: Leon Yee

+Members: Chay Hong Leng, Chief Commissioner, Roney Tan, Troy Lim & Dy CC(Andrew Ang)

+In Attendance: AAmC(Irdina Mah)

-- 1. To recommend and oversee appropriate fundraising project(s) or strategies: a. to achieve the objectives and intentions of SSA; - 2.
+- 1. To recommend and oversee appropriate fundraising project(s) or strategies: - a. to achieve the objectives and intentions of SSA; - b. to ensure that both the educational and fundraising objectives of fundraising projects are emphasised and achieved. - 2.
 To perform other tasks that are consistent with the work of the committee.